St. Louis Encephalitis

 SLEV is transmitted to humans through the bite of an infected mosquito.
 Mosquitoes from the genus Culex contract the virus when feeding on infected birds, and then pass the virus to humans.
 Wild birds, such as sparrows, pigeons, blue jays, and robins, are the primary hosts of SLEV.
 Humans are dead-end hosts, meaning that once infected with the virus they cannot transmit it to other humans.
 Transmission of the virus occurs primarily in late summer and early fall in temperate areas, and occurs year-round in the south.

-Symptoms of St. Louis Encephalitis Virus Infection |
+Signs and Symptoms of St. Louis Encephalitis

-- Most people infected with SLEV will show no symptoms and only a small number of cases result in St. Louis Encephalitis (SLE) disease.
+- Most people infected with SLEV will show no symptoms, and only a small number of cases result in St. Louis Encephalitis (SLE) disease.

 - Those who do become ill may experience fever, headache, nausea, and tiredness.

-- Severe infections will result in high fever, neck stiffness, disorientation, and possibly coma, tremors or even death.
+- Severe infections will result in high fever, neck stiffness, disorientation, and possibly coma, tremors, or even death.

-- Mortality ranges from 3% to 30% in those that develop SLE disease, and is largely dependent on age.
+- Mortality ranges from 3% to 30% in those that develop SLE disease and is largely dependent on age.

-Treatment of St. Louis Encephalitis Virus Infection |
+Treatment of St. Louis Encephalitis

 - Care is based on symptoms, as there is no cure or specific treatment for SLE disease.

-- For severe cases of illness, supportive treatment includes hospitalization, IV fluids and respiratory support.
+- For severe cases of illness, supportive treatment includes hospitalization, IV fluids, and respiratory support.

 St. Louis Encephalitis Disease and the Elderly